Career Pathways / Programs of Study

 The NLPS Review Document was most recently updated on May 28th.
 Dual credit course eligibility was added to the document, along with other updates.
 Completed course standards and competencies were added to the document on April 9th.
 Individuals are encouraged to ensure they are utilizing the latest version of the NLPS Review Document when referencing it as a resource for NLPS implementation.

 NLPS Frequently Asked Questions: Full Document

-The NLPS FAQ provides information regarding many of the common questions received through the beginning stages of NLPS implementation.
+The NLPS FAQ provides information regarding many of the common questions the Office of CTE has received leading up to the launch of NLPS courses in the 2021-2022 school year.
 The document will continue to be built out as new questions arise.
 Questions regarding current content or suggestions for future additions can be directed to CTE@gov.IN.gov.